 Sell, sell, sell

 The Online Store feature looks promising, and we appreciate the fact you can choose to sell physical products, or digital downloads.
 Adding a description is very simple and the tutorial guides you through the steps you need to set up your first item quickly and easily.

-You can create an unlimited number of pages, even with the free version, which is very welcome.
+You can create an unlimited number of pages, even with the free account, which is very welcome.
 The ‘Page Management’ section allows you to reorder pages, so you can choose which ones show up first in your navigation menu.
 You can also use that section to delete unwanted pages, or duplicate them.
 You can’t create submenus though, so if you have a large number of pages, it could become difficult for your visitors to navigate through them.

 We went down the latter route and found the instructions clear and easy to follow, and there were numerous screenshots to help you understand everything.

 At the end of the day, Constant Contact just doesn’t quite bring enough to the table to stand out from the crowd.
 Sure, it’s a nifty little website builder, but it really doesn’t offer anything to make us recommend it over its competitors.